parulbaweja/wikiracer/README.md

 ## Summary
 Wikiracer is a Python command line tool to solve the WikiRace game.
 Specifically, the tool allows users to enter a source and destination topic; the tool returns a list of topics that form a path between the source and destination, based on network requests made to the WikiMedia API.

+Take a look at [my Medium blog post](https://medium.com/@parulbaweja8/how-i-built-wikiracer-f493993fbdd) about how I built it and what I learned.

 ## Prerequisites
 1. Python 3.6.5